autocrypt/autocrypt/doc/level1.rst

 E-mail Address Canonicalization
 +++++++++++++++++++++++++++++++

-To keep consistent state refering to different but practically equivalent writings of an e-mail address, a MUA SHOULD canonicalize e-mail addresses when comparing them (for example for using an e-mail address as an index key).
+To keep consistent state referring to different but practically equivalent writings of an e-mail address, a MUA SHOULD canonicalize e-mail addresses when comparing them (for example for using an e-mail address as an index key).